cyberboy666/cyberboy666_website/_pages/trashpalace.md

 special thanks to Scumbalinas [blog] and [letterboxd lists] for inspiring much of the content and my own taste for trash

+click on each entry for text and posters

 ## TRASHPALACE2017 LINEUP

 [blog]: http://atomiccaravan.blogspot.co.nz/